-The Admissions/Records/Advisement Office is located in Baldwin Hall, Room 1450.
+The Enrollment Center (Admissions/Records/Advisement) is located in Baldwin Hall, Room 1450.
 Financial Aid and the Bursar's Office are located in Baldwin Hall, Room 2450.
-Students can contact these services by calling 618-468-LCCC (5222), 1-800-YES-LCCC or enroll@lc.edu (e-mail address).
+Students can contact these services by calling 618-468-LCCC (5222), 1-800-YES-LCCC (in IL/MO), or emailing enroll@lc.edu.

-Steps in admissions vary, depending on what you plan to accomplish.
+Steps for admission to the college vary, depending on what you plan to accomplish.
 YOU ARE ENCOURAGED TO CONTACT US EARLY AS MANY OF THESE STEPS ARE TO BE COMPLETED BEFORE REGISTRATION.
 Questions should be directed to the Enrollment Center.
-(Electronic submission of Admission Forms is subject to review and acceptance by the College.)
+(Electronic submission of Admission Forms is subject to review and acceptance by the college.)
 Instructions are provided below if you: